 Whilst the group is led by industry, we provide the secretariat.
 The SEA Alliance will use the knowledge and expertise of the Seafood Industry Alliance and the British Retail Consortium to push for change.

 - plan meeting agendas;

-- to agree, prioritise, and coordinate actions discussed at the meetings; and
+- to agree, prioritise, and co-ordinate actions discussed at the meetings; and

-- subsequently review progress.
+- to review progress.

-When the SEA Alliance meets
+SEA Alliance meetings

 The last meeting of the Seafood Ethics Action Alliance was on Tuesday 28 January 2020 in London.
-The next meeting of the Seafish Seafood Ethics Common Language Group will be on Wednesday 8 July 2020.
-This will be followed by an SEA Alliance meeting.